 (1) To construct a slidewire wheatstone bridge.

-(2) To study the factors which affect the precision of the bridge, as an example of the kind of investigation which must be done with any new or unfamiliar experimental apparatus..
+(2) To study the factors that affect the precision of the bridge, as an example of the kind of investigation that must be done with any new or unfamiliar experimental apparatus..

 Slidewire assembly, one meter long.

 Fig. 1 and 2 show the general form of the Wheatstone bridge circuit.
 The working current is supplied by a 1.5 volt dry cell or equivalent power source.
 The source need not be regulated.
 Precision resistance boxes, X, Y, and Z may be adjusted until the galvanometer, G, reads zero.
 The bridge is then said to be "balanced."
 By application of the circuit laws, it can be shown that when the bridge is balanced, the unknown resistance R is given by